Railway Station Adopters|

 number of pilot projects are currently under way and initial impressions

 are encouraging.
-In the meantime we might start to look at ways of improving contact
+Locally, we have begun to look at ways of improving contact

 with local businesses who could benefit from increased rail usage.

-We could perhaps explore the possibilities of special events
+We intend to explore further possibilities of special events

 or other promotions that would bring tourists and shoppers to our